Workers’ Compensation Cost Reduction Approved

 The Greater Rochester Chamber of Commerce Workers’ Compensation Committee has been in existence for more than 20 years and played a significant role representing Rochester Chamber members and the employer community on this issue.
 Co-chaired by Brian Trick from Wegmans and Dr. Jim Tacci, and comprised of workers’ compensation experts from 26 member companies, the committee focuses its efforts on education and advocacy on behalf of the employer community.

-More than 100 Rochester Chamber members contributed to our advocacy efforts through survey participation, conversations with Workers’ Compensation Board officials, legislators, and the media and by adding their names to coalition letters.
-In the end, your voice helped make a difference.
+Over the past several years, more than 100 Rochester Chamber members have recently contributed to our advocacy efforts through survey participation, conversations with Workers’ Compensation Board officials, legislators, and the media and by adding their names to coalition letters.
+Your voice helps make a difference.
 We will continue to remain active on this issue and keep you updated.
 Click here to see a list of our latest actions on workers' compensation reform.